 Some Of My Favorite Bujo Supplies!

-- Great for Fine art, illustrations, doodling, journaling, Hand lettering and more
+- Ideal for hand lettering, watercolor, fine art, illustrations, doodling, journaling, coloring and more

 - Versatile creative tool!
 With a broad chisel tip at one end and fine bullet point at the other, these creative markers are great for highlighting, hand lettering and creative expression

 - Bring your bullet journal or Bible study to life!
 Zebra Pen Mildliner Highlighters have a unique, mild color that makes any creative work a little more snazzy in the office, art department or studio

 - Layer ink for extra creativity!
 Translucent, water-resistant ink in soft colors layers beautifully and won’t bleed through the page; Double ended marker-highlighters are perfect for coloring books